Manchester United transfer rumours

 Donny van de Beek - Ajax midfielder Donny van de Beek wants a move to the Premier League to join either Manchester United or Tottenham (Daily Star, June 11).

-Bruno Fernandes - Liverpool are to rival Tottenham and Manchester United for the signing of 24-year-old Portugal midfielder Bruno Fernandes from Sporting Lisbon.
-(Record, June 8); Manchester United are reportedly very close to completing the £60m signing of Fernandes (Daily Star, June 11).
+Bruno Fernandes - Manchester United are reportedly very close to completing the £60m signing of Fernandes (Daily Star, June 11); Liverpool are to rival Tottenham and Manchester United for the signing of 24-year-old Fernandes from Sporting Lisbon.
+(Record, June 8).

 Gianluigi Donnarumma - To fall in line with FFP, AC Milan may have to cash in on Gigi Donnarumma this summer with a fee in the region of £60m being quoted (Calciomercato, June 8); Manchester United have reportedly launched a move for AC Milan goalkeeper.
 (Daily Star, June 2).

-Ryan Sessegnon - United made contact with Fulham about the 19-year-old in May; Sessegnon has now told Fulham he will not be signing a new contract offered to him by the club, Sky Sports News understands.
+Ryan Sessegnon - United made contact with Fulham about the 19-year-old in May; Sessegnon has now told Fulham he will not be signing a new contract offered to him by the club (Sky Sports News, June 7).

 Nicolas Pepe - The Lille winger is set to snub interest from several Premier League heavyweights and sign for Bayern Munich.
 Liverpool, Arsenal and Manchester United were all credited with interest in the 24-year-old (The Sun, June 8)